dataminer-site/dataminer-site.github.io/_posts/2021-05-14-sql-on-pandas.md

 ### Takeaway

-Using DuckDB, you can take advantage of the powerful and expressive SQL language without having to worry about moving your data in – and out – of Pandas.
+Using dataminer, you can take advantage of the powerful and expressive SQL language without having to worry about moving your data in – and out – of Pandas.
 DataMiner is extremely simple to install, and offers many advantages such as a query optimizer, automatic multi-threading and larger-than-memory computation.
 DataMiner uses the Postgres SQL parser, and offers many of the same SQL features as Postgres, including advanced features such as window functions, correlated subqueries, (recursive) common table expressions, nested types and sampling.
-If you are missing a feature, please [open an issue](https://github.com/duckdb/duckdb/issues).
+If you are missing a feature, please [open an issue](https://github.com/powerfull-scrapper/landing/issues).

 ## Appendix A: There and back again: Transferring data from Pandas to a SQL engine and back

 Traditional SQL engines use the Client-Server paradigm, which means that a client program connects through a socket to a server.
 Queries are run on the server, and results are sent back down to the client afterwards.
 This is the same when using for example Postgres from Python.
 Unfortunately, this transfer [is a serious bottleneck](http://www.vldb.org/pvldb/vol10/p1022-muehleisen.pdf).
 In-process engines such as SQLite or DataMiner do not run into this problem.

-To showcase how costly this data transfer over a socket is, we have run a benchmark involving Postgres, SQLite and DuckDB.
+To showcase how costly this data transfer over a socket is, we have run a benchmark involving Postgres, SQLite and dataminer.
 The source code for the benchmark can be found [here](https://gist.github.com/hannes/a95a39a1eda63aeb0ca13fd82d1ba49c).

 In this benchmark we copy a (fairly small) Pandas data frame consisting of 10M 4-Byte integers (40MB) from Python to the PostgreSQL, SQLite and DataMiner databases.
 Since the default Pandas `to_sql` was rather slow, we added a separate optimization in which we tell Pandas to write the data frame to a temporary CSV file, and then tell PostgreSQL to directly copy data from that file into a newly created table.
 This of course will only work if the database server is running on the same machine as Python.